 Necessary Skills and Qualities

-Those who work in direct patient care usually have a desire to help people and should exhibit emotional maturity in order to be effective.
-Those involved in direct patient care must also use good judgment to know when a patient is having problems that are beyond their capabilities and training to address.
+Those who work in direct patient care usually have a strong desire to help people and should exhibit emotional maturity in order to be effective.
+They must also use good judgment to know when a patient is having problems that are beyond a technician’s capabilities and training to address.
 EMTs need to be able to make quick, decisive judgments in emergency situations.
 They should be able to function well in high-pressure environments and be in good physical shape so as to transport patients and perform procedures such as CPR.

 Opportunities for Advancement

 Medical technicians who pursue further training and certification can specialize in fields like the analysis of skin samples for cancer and performing vascular ultrasound.
 This type of specialization is one way to increase marketability in the work force as well as the rate of compensation.
 Certification and educational requirements vary based on the field of specialization.

 Some medical technicians go on to become medical technologists by completing a four-year undergraduate program in medical technology or a related field.
 Others may also decide to pursue higher degrees in the sciences, such as a master’s or doctoral degree, or may even enroll in medical school.
 Having work experience in medical laboratories or patient care is a good stepping-stone towards an advanced career in healthcare.

 If you would like to gain the necessary education to become a medical technician, we highly recommend that you check out our free School Finder Tool located HERE.